skellis46/slipbox/the body in the Anthropocene.md

 - Sarco-Thomas [@sarco-thomas-2014-touch p.198] refers to Chrysa Parkinson's art practice as ecosystem questionnaire. <https://nivel.teak.fi/adie/art-practice-as-eco-system-questionnaire/>.
 Sarco-Thomas also uses the word 'ecology' a lot but doesn't clarify why (or even what she might mean by it).
 Sense that this is about fashion -- of appealing to nature.
 Neither does Parkinson but the sense of an ecosystem (as metaphor) is more clearly implicit.

 ## PaR bubbles

-> We cannot afford to dispense with the most basic (and moral) of research intentions: put simply, it must be for the benefit of others apart from the researchers themselves.

 ### looking at the latest JAR 26